stat545ubc-2023/mda-Andyrooooo16/README.md

 File Name | Purpose
 ----------|---------
 README.md | A markdown file that provides an overview of the project, as well as the files within the associated GitHub repository
-MDA 1 Andrew.md | A markdown file that contains a finished MDA exercise.
+MDA1Andrew.md | A markdown file that contains a finished MDA exercise for marking.
+MDA1Andrew.rmd | R markdown file that contains all other code.

 ## How can I run code that appears in this folder/GitHub repository?